amitfin/retry/README.md

 ### Notes

-1. The service does not propagate inner service failures (exceptions) since the retries are done in the background.
+1. The service does not propagate inner service failures (exceptions) since the attempts are done in the background.
 However, the service logs a warning when the inner function fails (on every attempt).
-It also logs an error and issue a repair ticket when the maximum amount of retries is reached.
+It also logs an error and issue a repair ticket when the maximum amount of attempts is reached.
 Repair tickets can be disabled via the [integration's configuration dialog](https://my.home-assistant.io/redirect/integration/?domain=retry).
 2. Service calls support a list of entities either by providing an explicit list or by [targeting areas and devices](https://www.home-assistant.io/docs/scripts/service-calls/#targeting-areas-and-devices).
 It's also possible to specify a [group](https://www.home-assistant.io/integrations/group) entity.
 The call to the inner service is done individually per entity to isolate failures.
 Group entities are expanded (recursively.)

 ## Install